mlbarathy/user-sales-analysis/user_sales_analysis/README.md

 ## Project Overview

-  The aim for this project is to analyze and derive insights into customer behaviour and sales performance using Spark & Visualization through transformations and aggregations using SPark APIs and Spark SQL and Notebook for visualization
+  The aim for this project is to analyze and derive insights into customer behaviour and sales performance using Spark & Visualization through transformations and aggregations using SPark APIs and Spark SQL and Notebook for visualization .
+Below architecture explain the desgin and entities used.

 <br>
 <img width="840" alt="image" src="https://github.com/mlbarathy/user-sales-analysis/assets/43374951/f3dacfd7-0f77-45df-8f2d-3582c674e38a">